What is childhood leukemia?

 Chronic leukemias are much more common in adults than in children.
 They tend to grow more slowly than acute leukemias, but they are also harder to cure.
 Chronic leukemias can also be divided into 2 types.

 - Chronic myelogenous leukemia (CML): This leukemia rarely occurs in children.
-Treatment is similar to treatment in adults (see “Treatment of children with chronic myelogenous leukemia [CML]”).
+Treatment is similar to that used for adults (see “Treatment of children with chronic myelogenous leukemia.”)
 For more detailed information on CML, see our document, Leukemia--Chronic Myeloid.

 - Chronic lymphocytic leukemia (CLL): This leukemia is extremely rare in children, so it is not discussed further in this document.
 For more information on CLL, see our document, Leukemia--Chronic Lymphocytic.